JustinZarb/natural_maps/README.md

 # NaturalMaps
-A Portfolio project by J. Adam Hughes and Justin Zarb as part of Data Science Retreat.
+A Portfolio project by Pasquale Zito, Adam Hughes and Justin Zarb as part of Data Science Retreat.

 ## Objectives
 - Use natural language processing to make map queries more accessible to non-specialists.